gyulanemeth/bluefox.email/docs/api/index.md

 # The bluefox.email API

-The **bluefox.email API** allows you to manage subscriber lists, send transactional and triggered emails, include attachments, and handle webhooks for real-time event notifications.
+The **bluefox.email API** allows you to manage subscriber lists, send transactional and triggered emails and include attachments.
 Below are the key API functionalities:

 - **[Subscriber List Management](/docs/api/subscriber-list-management)** – Programmatically subscribe, unsubscribe, pause, activate, and update subscribers in your lists.
 - **[Send Transactional Email](/docs/api/send-transactional-email)** – Deliver real-time, one-to-one emails such as password resets, order confirmations, and notifications.
 - **[Send Triggered Email](/docs/api/send-triggered-email)** – Automate email sequences based on user actions, such as onboarding emails or follow-ups.
 - **[Send Attachments](/docs/api/send-attachments)** – Attach files to your emails while ensuring proper formatting and size limitations.
-- **[Webhooks](/docs/integrations/webhooks)** – Receive real-time event notifications for email opens, clicks, bounces, complaints, and more, allowing seamless integration with your system.

 Explore the API documentation to seamlessly integrate BlueFox Email into your workflows. 🚀